asafmaoz1234/skeleton-spring-mvn-controller/README.md

 This repository is ready with a SampleController that has CRUD endpoints ready and a sample Autowired Model.

-All endpoints in the controller point to the same path (same mapping), and differ in the HTTP method type, path variables, response type and request object.
+- All endpoints in the controller point to the same path (same mapping), and differ in the HTTP method type, path variables, response type and request object.

-Basic unit testing is set up using Junit and Mockito
+- Basic unit testing is set up using Junit and Mockito

+- Postman collection to fast track your manual testing is in the resources directory.

 # Getting Started
 - Fork/Clone this repository.